MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ufxbase/ni-ufxbase-ioctl_internal_usbfn_descriptor_update.md

 # IOCTL_INTERNAL_USBFN_DESCRIPTOR_UPDATE IOCTL

+##  Major Code:

+[[XREF-LINK:IRP_MJ_DEVICE_CONTROL]

 ## -description

 The USB function class extension sends this request to the client driver to update to the endpoint descriptor for the specified endpoint.

 ## -ioctlparameters

 ### -input-buffer

 The input buffer points to a <b>USBFNPIPEID</b> that specifies the pipe ID for the endpoint.

 ### -input-buffer-length

 The size of a <b>USBFNPIPEID</b> value.

 ### -output-buffer

 The output buffer points to a <a href="..\usbspec\ns-usbspec-_usb_endpoint_descriptor.md">USB_ENDPOINT_DESCRIPTOR</a> structure that describes the endpoint descriptor.
 To retrieve the structure, the client driver must call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveoutputbuffer.md">WdfRequestRetrieveOutputBuffer</a>.

 ### -output-buffer-length

 The size of a <a href="..\usbspec\ns-usbspec-_usb_endpoint_descriptor.md">USB_ENDPOINT_DESCRIPTOR</a> structure.

 ### -in-out-buffer

 <text></text>

 ### -inout-buffer-length

 <text></text>

 ### -status-block
-I/O Status block

 		  The client driver shall complete the request with <b>STATUS_SUCCESS</b> if the request is successful.
 		  Otherwise, the client driver shall complete the driver with to the appropriate error condition,